thomasgalliker/ObservableView/Readme.md

 ### API Usage
 #### Basic data binding in XAML with MVVM
-The usage of ObservableView is not much different from ObservableCollection: Declare and instantiate ObservableView in a ViewModel, bind it to a View and finally fill it with data.
+The usage of ObservableView is not much different from ObservableCollection: Declare and instantiate ObservableView<T> in a ViewModel, bind it to a View and finally fill it with data.
 ```
 // Excerpt from a basic ViewModel which loads data into MallList:
 public ObservableView<Mall> MallList { get; }